Vyral/base-template/_posts/2022-08-22-how-to-remove-your-pmi.md

 {% include excerpt.html %}

-Do you have private mortgage insurance?
-PMI is necessary for some loans, but your monthly payment will be lower if you can remove it.
+Do you have private mortgage insurance (PMI)?
+It's necessary for some loans, but your monthly payment will be lower if you can remove it.
 Fortunately, you can remove PMI, and I’ll tell you a few ways how.&nbsp;

 First, do you have an FHA loan or a conventional loan? **If you have an FHA loan, the only way to remove PMI is by refinancing.** This change is fairly recent; before 2018, your PMI would disappear after five years into an FHA loan.
 However, since then, you must refinance to remove it.&nbsp;&nbsp;